Flutterando/modular/modular_codegen/README.md

   build_runner: any
 ```

-If you use want to nullsafety with flutter2, use a nullsafety varsion.
+If you want to use null-safety with flutter2, use a null-safety version.

 ```
 dev_dependencies: